 Differences Between the General Journal and the General Ledger

-The general journal serves as the initial recordation tool for all journal entries.
+General journal accounts serve as the initial recordation tool for all journal entries.
 It is a tool used in a traditional accounting system, and it helps bookkeepers remain organized.
 Journal entries are listed by journal number.
 While this collection of debits and credits is important, it is less relevant when using accounting software.
 The software takes journal entries and posts them to the general ledger in behind-the-scenes actions.

 The general ledger is the summation of all journal entries listed by account.
 All debits and credits are illustrated for all permanent and temporary accounts.
 The general journal forms the basis for the general ledger, and the general ledger forms the basis for the financial statements.
 Given the reality of accounting systems, the general ledger is the most relevant tool for tracking account activity and querying the system, to monitor account activity and generate financial reports.